-Step up to the Get Active Challenge and pledge to walk 335,000 steps during August.
+Step up to the Get Active Challenge and pledge to walk 335,000 steps in a month.

-Each step will represent a person currently living with a chest, heart and stroke condition in Northern Ireland.
-Thank you.
+Each step you take will represent a person currently living with a chest, heart and stroke condition in Northern Ireland.
+Thank you for your support.

 Looking for a way to track and count your steps?
 Check out the Good Housekeeping article for the top 10 pedometers!